mindcruzer/airvpn-cli/README.md

 ####status

-ex. `airvpn status pavonis`
+ex. `airvpn status`

-Display the status of the specified AirVPN server.
+Display the status of the server you're currently connected to, if any.
 This will display both the current bandwidth usage, and the number of users connected to the server.
+If you want to view the status of a specific server (ie. one you're not currently connected to) add the name of the server as the first argument (ex. `airvpn status lyra`).

 ####rules